Research activities offer a platform to foster collaboration and strengthen ties with industry partners, academic and scientific institutions.

 We work with a range of organisations and institutions to achieve our research goals.
 Research outcomes provide valuable information to organisations to support political decision making, ecological activities, product delivery and best practice advice.

 Our plant collections are also a very valuable resource.
-All plant records are held on our database (BG-BASE) enabling us to find where they are in the garden, and also if they are wild collected.
+All plant records are held on our database (IrisBG) enabling us to find where they are in the garden, and also if they are wild collected.
 These collections are important for genetic studies and other research.

 Examples of research and our partners

 - Ongoing project between ABG and University of Auckland (UoA) to investigate how to create natural meadows, with support from Manukau Beautification Charitable Trust (MBCT) and the Friends.
 The first year of this trial was conducted by Masters student Curtis Lubbe (2015), continued by summer student Andre Bellve (summer 2015-2016) and in 2018 Masters student Olivia Rooke-Devoy carried on the meadows work.
 Students were supervised by Dr Bruce Burns.
 Hear our curator, Bec, talk about lawn alternatives and growing a meadow.

 - Plant collections used to study fire ecology of New Zealand plants through PhD by Azhar Alam and supervised by Dr Tim Curran at Lincoln University (2017).

 - Joint project between ABG and Manukau Institute of Technology (MIT), with support from Manukau Beautification Charitable Trust (MBCT) for Danielle Cipperly’s compost trial (2015), and Matthew Savage and Julie Hubrich's tomato trail (summer 2016-17).